Rafael Devers Player Props: Red Sox vs. Mariners

 Rafael Devers At The Plate

+- He has hit a long ball in 21 games this year (21.0%), leaving the park in 5.8% of his chances at the plate.

-- Devers has picked up an RBI in 46.5% of his games this year, with two or more RBI in 18.2% of his games.
-He has also produced three or more runs in seven contests.
+- Devers has had an RBI in 46 games this year (46.0%), including 18 multi-RBI outings (18.0%).
+He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.